Jalila al-Salman

-Jalila Mohammed Ridha al-Salman (جليلة محمد رضا السلمان) (1965) is a Bahraini teacher and vice president of the Bahrain Teachers' Association (BTA).
+Jalila Mohammed Ridha al-Salman (Note: جليلة محمد رضا السلمان) (born 1965) is a Bahraini teacher and vice president of the Bahrain Teachers' Association (BTA).
 Due to her role in the Bahraini uprising, she was arrested for 149 days, allegedly tortured, and sentenced to 3 years in prison.
 On 21 September 2012, her sentence was reduced to six months' imprisonment by an appeals court.

 Biography

 Jalila al-Salman worked as an educator for 25 years.
 According to Human Rights First, she worked to reform the Bahrain education system, and as a result "faced numerous threats and was passed over for promotion".
 At the time of her imprisonment, she was the vice president of the Bahrain Teacher's Association (BTA).

 Role in the Bahraini uprising

 In February 2011, large-scale pro-democracy protests began in Bahrain as part of the international Arab Spring.
 Al-Salman was active in organizing teachers’ strikes in support in February and March.
-On 20 February, the BTA called for a three-day strike demanding reforms in Bahrain's educational system and protesting killing and suppression of protesters, of which students made a high percentage.
+On 20 February, the BTA called for a three-day strike demanding reforms in Bahrain's educational system and protesting the killing and suppression of protesters, of which students made a high percentage.
 More than five thousand teachers participated in the strike.
 When martial law was imposed on 16 March, BTA called for another strike, this one lasting ten days.
 On 16 October, she participated in a symposium organised by Al Wefaq, Bahrain's main opposition party asking teachers to raise their voice and speak about the violation they went through "like doctors".